Former astronaut becomes first person to visit both space and the deepest place in the ocean

 Ahead of the expedition, EYOS invited three intrepid explorers, which they call "Mission Specialists," to venture to the bottom of the Mariana Trench, where Challenger Deep is located.

-About 200 miles southwest of the trench, Guam is the nearest land mass.
+About 200 miles from the trench, Guam is the nearest land mass.

 Sullivan is the first of the three explorers to finish the roughly 10-hour mission, with two more to follow this week.

 "I know (Challenger Deep) as a bathymetric feature on a chart, a tectonic feature, and a seismic feature ... but that's all data-based understanding.
-To see it in person -- it makes all the difference in the world," Sullivan tells CNN travel.
+To see it in person -- it makes all the difference in the world," Sullivan tells CNN Travel.

 "No self-respecting marine biologist would be able to pass up an invitation!"